 – Utilise existing cash more effectively – retain cash for operational purposes.

-– Undertake more than one project or property purchase – use equity on more than one project.
+– Undertake more than one project or property purchase – use the equity on more than one project.

 – Simplified funding applications.